-Shopping in Mexico City is a fun experience promising authentic local crafts as well as all the major brands and stores one might expect in any big capital.
+There's never a dull moment when shopping in Mexico City.
+You can find everything from authentic local crafts to the major brands and stores one might expect in any big capital.
 The best Mexican souvenirs tend to be Talavera tiles and ceramics, embroidered garments, sterling silver jewellery and accessories, and hand-woven rugs and blankets.

-Malls are essentially the same all over the world, but the city's markets reveal more character.
-There are many markets in Mexico City offering handicrafts, including the San Juan Market of Mexican Curiosities and the Mercado la Ciudadela in Centro Historico, as well as the Bazar Sabado (Saturday Bazaar) in San Angel.
+Nobody goes to Mexico for the malls, though: the city's markets are where you'll get into the groove of the place.
+There's the San Juan Market of Mexican Curiosities and the Mercado la Ciudadela in Centro Historico, as well as the Bazar Sabado (Saturday Bazaar) in San Angel.
 Fonart outlets throughout the city also sell local crafts such as hand-painted crockery and blown glass.

 Most shops in Mexico City are open from 9am to 8pm, with smaller shops taking a break between 2pm and 4pm.
-The 15 percent VAT charged on goods can be reclaimed at the airport on purchases exceeding 1200 pesos.
+The 15 percent VAT charged on goods can be reclaimed at the airport on purchases exceeding MXN 1200.
 Travellers must present a completed reimbursement request form, banking information, passport, immigration form (visa, tourist card), plane ticket, purchase receipts and goods purchased.

 Become our Mexico City Travel Expert